On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

+Figures \ref{fig:loan_r_ae} to \ref{fig:adult_r} have similar observations.
+First, in all settings, the flipping ratios in terms of detected label $\hat{\mathbf{Y}}$ are high and keep stable, which shows that a small intervention on abnormal samples can flip the detecting results.
+Meanwhile, by reducing the $\alpha$ value, we can observe the increase of the flipping ratio in terms of ground-truth label $\mathbf{Y}$ as well as the norm of action value, which means flipping the ground-truth label requires more interventions.

+{\bf Sensitivity analysis by setting various $\pi$ for root cause localization}.
+Because the root cause features are identified with a small or large cumulative probability controlled by $\pi$, we evaluate the performance of root cause localization by tuning the threshold $\pi$.
+As shown in Figure \ref{fig:pi_res}, on both datasets, increasing the threshold $\pi$ can increase the recall of root cause localization with a minor negative impact on the precision.
+The overall performance in terms of accuracy and F1 keeps improving with a large $\pi$ value.

+{\bf Case study.} We conduct case studies to show that RootCLAM can identify root causes and recommend mitigation actions.

-{\bf Loan Dataset.} Table \ref{tab:cs_loan} shows the case study on the Loan dataset with the actionable set $\mathcal{I}=\{A, E, L, D, I, S\}$.
+{\bf Loan Dataset.} Table \ref{tab:cs_loan} shows the case study on the Loan dataset with the root cause features $\mathcal{I}$=\{"loan amount", "loan duration"\}.
 For the semi-synthetic Loan dataset, the positive values of features usually indicate above the average, while negative values indicate below the average.
-The rows $\hat{\x}(\theta)$ (SCM) and $\x(\theta)$ (SCM) indicate counterfactual samples generated based on the structural equations given the predicted action values from NaiveAR and ADCAR, respectively, while $\x(\theta)$ (Eq. \ref{eq:vaca1}) indicates the counterfactual samples generated based on the graph autoencoder defined in Eq. \ref{eq:vaca1}.
+The rows $\hat{\x}(\theta)$ (SCM) and $\x(\theta)$ (SCM) indicate counterfactual samples generated based on the structural equations given the predicted action values from NaiveAM and RootCLAM, respectively, while $\x(\theta)$ (Eq. \ref{eq:xi}) indicates the counterfactual samples generated based on our approach.

-Given an abnormal sample $\x$ with a low approval rate, the actions predicted by ADCAR indicate that increasing the savings (S) and income (I) and slightly reducing the loan duration (D) can significantly improve the loan approval rate.
-It also explains why the original sample is abnormal, such as having low income and savings.
-On the other hand, NaiveAR predicts much larger action values but still cannot flip the labels, as NaiveAR does not consider the causal relationships among features.
+Given an abnormal sample $\x$, RootCLAM successfully identifies the two root cause features.
+Meanwhile, the mitigation actions predicted by RootCLAM indicate that reducing the loan amount (L) and the loan duration (D) can significantly improve the loan approval rate.
+On the other hand, although NaiveAM predicts more actions for anomaly mitigation, the odds of loan approval based on NaiveAM are still lower than the result from RootCLAM.